 Should I check my voter registration?
 Yes.
 You can do so here: https://voterlookup.ohiosos.gov/voterlookup.aspx

-When do I have to return it?
-Absentee ballots returned by a method other than U.S. mail, such as being delivered in-person must arrive by the time polls close on Election Day.
-Mailed ballots must be postmarked no later than Nov.
-7 and received by the board of elections no later than 10 days after Election Day.
+Is it too late to do this?
+If you don’t already have your absentee ballot in hand, then it’s too late.
+If you DO have it in hand, absentee ballots returned by a method other than U.S. mail, such as being delivered in-person, must arrive by the time polls close on Election Day.
+Mailed ballots must be postmarked no later than Monday, Nov.
+7 and must be received by the board of elections no later than 10 days after Election Day.
 Each board will have a secure drop box for ballots.

 Can I ask someone else to take my ballot to the board of elections?
 Only the voter or their immediate family can drop off ballots in Ohio.